emergenzeHack/covid19italia/en/contribuisci.md

 - Set "your" language as default
 - Re-deploy the form

-4. A Github Repo to store the reports [like this one (https://github.com/emergenzeHack/covid19italia_segnalazioni/issues) is necessary in order to organize reporting with labels and in order to make moderation with your moderation team.
+4. A Github Repo to store the reports [like this one] (https://github.com/emergenzeHack/covid19italia_segnalazioni/issues) is necessary in order to organize reporting with labels and in order to make moderation with your moderation team.

-5. A Github Repo to store platform data.
+5. A Github Repo to store platform data [like this one](https://github.com/emergenzeHack/covid19italia_data) to store moderated reports and platform data.

 6. A branch of our master platform branch on Github.